Board Officers

 |

-Sang Yup Lee First Vice President | Sang Yup Lee is the Director of Development for The Chicago Bar Foundation.
+Sang Yup Lee is the Director of Development for The Chicago Bar Foundation, a nonprofit organization that brings the legal community together to improve access to justice for people in need.
 In this role, Sang leads the CBF’s fundraising efforts and oversees all aspects of the CBF’s individual and corporate giving programs.
-Prior to joining the CBF, Sang was the Development Manager at the Public Interest Law Initiative.
-Prior to his career in development, Sang was an attorney for the Progressive Law Group LLC, where he worked on class action litigation and consumer rights cases.
-Besides his community work through AABA, Sang serves on the Development Committee of the Management Information Exchange for Legal Aid and on the Program Committee of the National Conference of Bar Foundations.
+Prior to his career in nonprofit development, Sang was an attorney for the Progressive Law Group LLC, where he worked on class action litigation and consumer rights cases.
+Besides his community work through AABA, Sang serves as President Elect of the National Conference of Bar Foundations.
 He earned both his undergraduate degree and J.D. from the University of Notre Dame. |